reedessick/laplaceApproximation/README.md

 The transformation of the probability distribution is also relatively trivial, and we will likely be able to include the effects of sampling errors without much of a headache.
 This could allow us to better resolve sharp edges when performing the numeric spectral convolution, which may be an issue with our current set-up.

+We may want to transform into ln(lnBSN) when computing the numeric marginalization (the actual transformation should be pretty straightforward) in order to improve our ability to grid the space.
+We can then transform back to just lnBSN to present the results if we want...

 ### laplaceApprox/utils.py

   - write/test (marginalized) 1D posteriors for